emrys8/skillset-app-vue/README.md

 # skillset-app-vue
-An application developed with the Vue, can be used a simple skillset manager.
+An application developed with Vue, can be used a simple skillset manager.